peteroupc/numbers-java/api/com.upokecenter.numbers.ETrapException.md

 * `ETrapException(int flag,
               EContext ctx,
-              Object result) com.upokecenter.numbers.getETrapException()`<br>
+              Object result) ETrapException`<br>
- Initializes a new instance of the com.upokecenter.numbers.getETrapException() class.
+ Initializes a new instance of the ETrapException class.

 ## Method Details

 ### ETrapException
-    public ETrapException(int flag, EContext ctx, Object result) Initializes a new instance of the <code>com.upokecenter.numbers.getETrapException()</code> class.
+    public ETrapException(int flag, EContext ctx, Object result) Initializes a new instance of the <code>ETrapException</code> class.

 **Parameters:**